shantamcbain/comserv2/Comserv/root/Documentation/templates/hosting_signup_templates.md

 ## Usage

-These templates are used by the HostingSignup controller to display the signup form and success page.
-The controller passes the following data to the templates:
+These templates are used by the HostingSignup controller to display the signup form and success page, and by the Site controller to handle site deletion.
+The controllers pass the following data to the templates:

 ### Signup Form Template